defcron/games/webgl-game/README.md

 - Static obstacle cubes that block movement.
 - Collectible pickups that update an on-screen score.
 - A two level structure with a short storyline.
+- Dynamic placement of pickups, obstacles and enemies each time you play.
 - Moving enemy spheres on later levels that reset the player on contact.
 - On-screen HUD elements for the score, current level and story messages.